TRIMMING YOUR CANNABIS PLANTS

 Choose your genetics not only according to your preference but also to the actual dimensions of the growing area.
 Pruning works well both for indoor and outdoor growing.
 However, not all techniques are suitable for all strains.
 You might not be able to prune and contain a strain to a small grow area if it is naturally a vigorous and large cannabis strain.

 How to apply the different cannabis pruning techniques: – pruning lower leaves, topping, FIM and super cropping.

 Note: These methods work well with feminized and regular strains, but not with auto-flowering strains.
 The life cycle is not long enough for auto-flowering cannabis plants to regenerate and results to materialize.
 Also not recommended for late harvests as the plants won’t have enough time to develop fully.

 TRIMMING THE LOWER BRANCHES OF YOUR CANNABIS PLANT

-One of the more popular and well known with cannabis growers.
+One of the more popular and well-known to cannabis growers.
 This technique allows to redirect the energy to the top of the plant and ultimately maximize your yield.
 This is because the light has better access to the lower end of your cannabis plants.
 The flowers will be distributed more evenly around the branches making for more uniform production.
-Trimming the lower branches also ensure that the nutrients and growth if more focussed on the upper “bigger” buds.
+Trimming the lower branches also ensures that the nutrients and growth if more focussed on the upper “bigger” buds.